-- Non-Current Assets Non Current Assets will significantly increase with Investment in Property and the capital provision for a replacement Leisure Centre - 2.
+- 1. Non-Current Assets Non Current Assets will significantly increase with Investment in Property and the capital provision for a replacement Leisure Centre - 2.
 Borrowing and Leasing the capital investment in Non-Current Assets will partly be financed through an increase in external debt (borrowing and leases). - 3.
-Investments the levels are projected to reduce due to the financing of the Capital Programme from earmarked reserves, grants and contributions plus an increase in Internal Borrowing. - 4.
+Investments the value is projected to reduce due to the financing of the Capital Programme and an increase in the level of Internal Borrowing. - 4.
 Long term liability for pensions this value is projected to increase.